“Rolfe Pancreatic Cancer Foundation was instrumental in helping my family navigate this difficult journey.”

-It’s important to understand the pancreas and its function, and how pancreatic cancer impacts your body.
-By learning these facts, you’re able to better advocate for yourself and determine next steps.
+It’s important to understand the pancreas, how it functions, and how pancreatic cancer affects your body.
+By learning these facts, you can better advocate for yourself and determine your next steps.

 For a much more thorough explanation of the pancreas and its functions, please visit the Pathology Department at Johns Hopkins Medicine.

-For a much more detailed explanation of the many forms of pancreatic cancer, please visit the website of the Sol Goldman Pancreatic Cancer Research Center, which is supported in part by the Rolfe Pancreatic Cancer Foundation.
+For more details, visit the Sol Goldman Pancreatic Cancer Research Center, supported in part by Rolfe Pancreatic Cancer Foundation.

 Types of Pancreatic Cancer

-Staging cancer is a standardized method to classify a tumor based on its location, its size, and its spread.
-Staging a tumor allows doctors to evaluate a patient’s prognosis and prescribe an appropriate course of action.
+Staging cancer is a standardized method of classifying a tumor based on its location, size, and spread.
+Staging allows doctors to evaluate a patient’s prognosis and determine the most appropriate course of treatment.

-Cancers found in their early stages usually have more surgical options than those found in late stages (some of which are unresectable – meaning they cannot be removed completely through surgery; though other treatment options exist).
-Generally, early stage cancers also have more favorable prognoses.
+Cancers found at an early stage usually have more surgical options than those found at later stages, some of which may be unresectable—meaning they cannot be completely removed through surgery, though other treatment options exist.
+In general, early-stage cancers also have a more favorable prognosis.

 Stage 1A: